 Words In A Showcase

-If you are perplexed by how to help pupils with apparent vocabulary deficiencies, I suggest that you invest in a 300 page or so hardcover Dictionary and Thesaurus (in one binder) and place it on a stand similar to a podium.
-Use even a china cabinet.
+Perplexed by how to help pupils improve their reading comprehension?
+Studying for the reading specialist exam here in late 2018, I have been informed that the most fluent readers are so because their vocabularies are large.
+So my thoughts turn to showcasing a 300+ page hardcover Dictionary and Thesaurus (in one binder) on a stand similar to a podium or even a china cabinet.
 Knowing that a child might tear pages, move one step further and invest in a plexiglass case under a bright spotlight in museum style.
 Keep it under lock and key because a mammoth size book is my idea for your home, school, or community center and not only costly if requiring replacement but could get the pupil a loss of privileges.
-Set to talk and think about the dictionary much more often than before, each who observes it displayed in this protected way benefits!
-Put a handheld magnifier with an LED on it in the possession of pupils to make small print tolerable.
-Designate the responsibility of opening the dictionary case to those you can trust.
-Start a log and create incentives or competitions for those that ask to use it the most.
-If the pages are a second choice and electronic acquisitions of new words is preferred, you at least selected your home or public facility to make vocabulary-building a regular topic!

 By Carol E. 2018 ©